Biology

 • Status since 1970s: stable

-Our largest and arguably most attractive butterfly is the swallowtail Papilio machaon britannicus, but it only occurs in a few fenland localities in East Anglia, where its larva feeds only on milk-parsley Peucedanum palustre.
+Our largest and arguably most attractive butterfly is the swallowtail Papilio machaon britannicus, but it only occurs in a few fenland localities in East Anglia, where its larva feeds solely on milk-parsley Peucedanum palustre.
 The common central European sub-species Papilio machaon gorganus (left) has been spotted in England increasingly often in recent years.

 It has been found to lay eggs here, which survived and emerged as adults the following spring.
 This range extension is probably linked to climate change.
 Importantly, the European sub-species feeds on a much wider range of common umbellifer food plants, including wild carrot Daucus carota, wild angelica Angelica sylvestris and hogweeds Heracleum spp.
 All of these are grown deliberately (or accidentally) in UK gardens - so - lets live in hope!